All I Want Is Everything (Victorious song): Music videos

 The music video features Justice (pictured in 2013) attempting to go out with her crush.

 A music video for "All I Want Is Everything" was first released in September 2011.
 It was later uploaded to the official Victorious YouTube channel on September 20, 2012.
 The video was filmed in downtown Los Angeles, with Justice and the dancers having only a few hours to learn the choreography before shooting began.
 The music video shows Justice and the Victorious cast attempting to help her impress her crush, Dean Stanland.
 It shows Justice singing while jumping on her bed, using social media, recording herself performing the song, trying on various outfits as she poses, and dancing with different people.

 The video ends on a cliffhanger with Justice and Stanland planning a date.

 A flash mob music video for "All I Want Is Everything" was released later that same month.
 It was then added to the Victorious YouTube account on September 25, 2012.
 It serves as a conclusion to the cliffhanger of the previous video, showing Justice and Stanland getting together.
 It also features Justice and the rest of the Victorious cast performing a choreographed dance in front of Stanland and a crowd of fans of the show at Universal CityWalk.
 Priscilla Rodriguez of Teen.com labeled the visual as "super cute".
 The staff of Cambio described the video as "adorable" and compared its style to the American teen sitcom Lizzie McGuire.
-The staff of MTV stated that Justice "looks like she is one determined young woman".
+The staff of MTV News stated that Justice "looks like she is one determined young woman".